jason-verrill/Full-Stack-Development-II/README.md

 # Full-Stack-Development-II

+Forked from AngularTemplates/learn-angular-from-scratch-step-by-step

-Angular webpage hosted using node.js and AWS services such as API Gateway, Lambda, S3, and DynamoDB.
+The focus of this project was to migrate this forked project using node.js and AWS services such as API Gateway, Lambda, S3, and DynamoDB.

 Presentation URL: http://aws.fs2-presentation.website.s3-website-us-east-1.amazonaws.com/